ijzer/cwbot-ndy/doc/readme.txt

 	hobopolis the default channel by making it the first on the channel list, if you use multiple channels.

+cwbot.managers.DreadChannelManager - This manager functions identically to
+    the HoboChannelManager, but functions for Dreadsylvania instead of Hobopolis.

 cwbot.managers.AllChannelManager - A manager that responds to chats received
 	on any channel (assuming the bot is listening to that channel).
 The bot's listening channels are specified in the [system] section of